surniaulula/wpsso/readme.txt

 	* Added 'http://ogp.me/ns/article#' to default array of Open Graph namespaces.
 	* Added a meta tag cleanup loop to remove non-og:type related meta tags (for example, removing article meta tags for a product type, etc.).
 	* Added an WpssoUtil `clear_uniq_urls()` method and called at the top of `get_all_images()` and `get_all_videos()`.
-	* Added meta itemprop openinghoursspecification dayofweek / opens / closes / validfrom / validthrough to the meta tags list.
+	* Added meta itemprop openinghoursspecification dayofweek, opens, closes, validfrom, validthrough to the meta tags list.

 **Version 3.29.6-1 (2016/04/21)**